Area 51 (Indian Ocean, Western)

 (3) The current and short-term status of key export species.

 Sri Lanka’s fresh and frozen seafood export industry is driven by demand for yellowfin tuna products.
-Demand for bigeye, indo-pacific sailfish, swordfish and marlin products is also important to the industry.
+Demand for bigeye, Indo-pacific sailfish, swordfish and marlin products is also important to the industry.
 Artisanal (<15m) and semi-industrial (<24 m) multiday fishing boats, deploying short (500 – 1,500 hooks) longlines are the main source of tuna and billfish for Sri Lankan exporters.
 498 longline multiday boats were registered to fish within and beyond Sri Lanka’s EEZ in 2017.
 80% of these vessels were registered under the District Fisheries Offices in Chilaw (Thodduwawa and Wennappuwa) and Negombo.
 A further 300 or so longline multiday boats were registered for the EEZ only.
-IOTC stock assessments indicate that bigeye tuna and swordfish stocks are currently fished at a level consistent with a sustinably managed fishery (Green).
+IOTC stock assessments indicate that bigeye tuna and swordfish stocks are currently fished at a level consistent with a sustainably managed fishery (Green).
 The yellowfin tuna stock is judged to be overfished and subject to overfishing (Red).
 However, interim reference points and harvest control rules are in place to ensure that the stock recovers within the next three years.
 Sailfish and blue marlin stocks are overfished or subject to overfishing (Orange).
 Black and striped marlin stocks are judged to be overfished and subject to overfishing (Red).
-The absence of reference points for these species means it is unlikely stocks will recover within the next three years.
+The absence of reference points for these species means that it is unlikely that the stocks will recover within the next three years.
 Based on the new Sri Lankan Longline FIP’s internal assessment, members of the FIP agreed the scope of the new Sri Lanka FIP to be

-Geographic Sri Lanka’s Exclusive Economic Zone & International Waters in the Indian Ocean
+Geographic: Sri Lanka’s Exclusive Economic Zone & International Waters in the Indian Ocean

-Vessel Type Sri Lankan multiday fishing boats registered to fish in the EEZ or High Seas
+Vessel Type: Sri Lankan multiday fishing boats registered to fish in the EEZ or High Seas

-Gear Type Deep-set Longline
+Gear Type: Deep-set Longline

-Target Species Yellowfin Tuna, Bigeye Tuna, Swordfish
+Target Species: Yellowfin tuna, Bigeye tuna, Swordfish

 FIP Leads